-We meet at our tour hotel in Seoul at 13:00 hrs.
-(01:00 PM) and waste no time diving into Korea’s enigmatic history.
-Using Seoul’s excellent public transportation system, we’ll head to the city’s historic core and visit Gyeongbokgung Palace.
-This massive walled complex houses beautifully adorned royal halls, traditional architecture, and serene courtyards, harking back to the early days of the Joseon dynasty who ruled the Korean Peninsula for a whopping five centuries!
-We’ll also stroll through the nearby neighborhood of Insa-Dong which – crammed with boutiques, craft shops, cafes, and eateries – showcases that seamless blend of old and new so characteristic of Seoul.
-In the evening we’ll enjoy a welcome dinner - our first of many Korean feasts on this tour!
+We meet at our tour hotel in the heart of Seoul’s historic district in the early afternoon and waste no time diving into Korea’s enigmatic history with a visit to Gyeongbokgung Palace.
+This massive walled complex houses beautifully adorned royal halls, traditional architecture, and serene courtyards, harking back to the early days of the Joseon Dynasty who ruled the Korean Peninsula for a whopping five centuries!
+We also stroll through the nearby neighbourhood of Insa-dong, which — crammed with boutiques, craft shops, cafes, and eateries — showcases that seamless blend of old and new so characteristic of Seoul.
+In the evening, we enjoy a welcome dinner for our first of many Korean feasts on this tour!

-Our first day of riding involves a striking visual shift from mega city to countryside.
-Starting from the heart of metropolitan Seoul we ride on designated bike lanes, avoiding congestion while still feeling the high-octane energy of the capital city all around us.
-For the first 8 km we follow the path of the Cheonggyecheon Stream, a greenified urban waterway which cuts right through the city.
-We will then loop onto the Han River Bike Path, riding around 40 km along waterfront roads, parks, and promenades.
-Along the way we’ll see many local cycling enthusiasts enjoying rides of their own - Seoul is truly one of the most cycling friendly cities in the world!
-The further we press forward, however, the crowds thin out and Seoul’s skylane and urban sprawl begins to fade in the distance.
-Approaching the confluence of the Han and Bukhan River, it will be as if we have been transported to a different world.
-The final 20 km of the ride are north along a bike path following the course of the Bukhan River, surrounded by lush countryside and rolling hills.
-We spend the night near the city of Namyangju in Gyeonggi Province.
+Our first day of riding involves a striking visual shift from megacity to countryside.
+Starting from the heart of metropolitan Seoul, we ride on designated bike lanes, avoiding congestion while still feeling the high-octane energy of the capital city all around us.
+For the first 10 km, we follow the path of the Cheonggyecheon Stream, a greenified urban waterway which cuts right through the city.
+We then loop onto the Han River Bicycle Path and ride past waterfront parks and promenades.
+Along the way, we’ll see many local cycling enthusiasts enjoying rides of their own – Seoul is truly one of the most cycling-friendly cities in the world!
+The further we press forward, however, the crowds thin out and Seoul’s skyline and urban sprawl begin to fade in the distance.
+Approaching the confluence of the Han and Bukhan Rivers, it will be as if we have been transported to a different world.
+The final 30 km of the ride are north along a bike path following the course of the Bukhan River, surrounded by lush countryside and rolling hills.
+We spend the night in a small yet lively riverside town in Gapyeong County, a favorite getaway for Seoulites!

 The morning is set aside for an off-saddle exploration of Andong Hahoe Village, a treasure trove of Korean history and traditions dating back 600 years.
-Designated as a UNESCO World Heritage Site, the village displays the pre-modern, clan-based lifeways of rural Korea at the time of the Joseon Dynasty.
+Designated as a UNESCO World Heritage Site, the village displays the pre-modern, clan-based lifeways of rural Korea from the time of the Joseon Dynasty.
 We will wander the winding streets and peek into the well-preserved tile-roofed houses known as hanok.
-The village is also renowned for its expressive and colorful wooden masks which are used in performances of Korean folklore.
-After our ground-level exploration of the village, we'll hike up to the nearby Buyongdae Cliff, affording us a bird's-eye view of the picturesque Nakdong River and the sprawling countryside that stretches beyond.
-Spend the rest of the day at leisure - lunch and dinner are on your own today.
+The village is also renowned for its expressive and colourful wooden masks which are used in performances of Korean folklore.
+It is only a thirty-minute drive each way from Andong to the village, leaving you with plenty of time in the afternoon to relax or ramble around town.
+Andong has a laid-back vibe with a pedestrian-friendly core, hip cafes, cosy bars with craft beers, and plenty of restaurants.
+Lunch and dinner are not included today, giving you your pick of many options available in town.
+If you’re looking to loosen up your muscles, you could also head to a local bathhouse (called a jjimjilbang), but make sure to speak to your guide about the local etiquette beforehand!

 Disclaimer: The adventure cycling tours we operate often go beyond the beaten track, and the countries where we ride are not always predictable.
 Due to these reasons, it is occasionally necessary to reroute or update itineraries.
 Our guarantee is that we will not change a trip unless for safety or to improve it.
 Our listed hotels are always accurate at the time of writing, but should we have to change any hotel, it will always be for a similar or better one.

-We meet at our tour hotel in Seoul at 13:00 hrs.
-(01:00 PM) and waste no time diving into Korea’s enigmatic history.
-Using Seoul’s excellent public transportation system, we’ll head to the city’s historic core and visit Gyeongbokgung Palace.
-This massive walled complex houses beautifully adorned royal halls, traditional architecture, and serene courtyards, harking back to the early days of the Joseon dynasty who ruled the Korean Peninsula for a whopping five centuries!
-We’ll also stroll through the nearby neighborhood of Insa-Dong which – crammed with boutiques, craft shops, cafes, and eateries – showcases that seamless blend of old and new so characteristic of Seoul.
-In the evening we’ll enjoy a welcome dinner - our first of many Korean feasts on this tour!
+We meet at our tour hotel in the heart of Seoul’s historic district in the early afternoon and waste no time diving into Korea’s enigmatic history with a visit to Gyeongbokgung Palace.
+This massive walled complex houses beautifully adorned royal halls, traditional architecture, and serene courtyards, harking back to the early days of the Joseon Dynasty who ruled the Korean Peninsula for a whopping five centuries!
+We also stroll through the nearby neighbourhood of Insa-dong, which — crammed with boutiques, craft shops, cafes, and eateries — showcases that seamless blend of old and new so characteristic of Seoul.
+In the evening, we enjoy a welcome dinner for our first of many Korean feasts on this tour!

-Our first day of riding involves a striking visual shift from mega city to countryside.
-Starting from the heart of metropolitan Seoul we ride on designated bike lanes, avoiding congestion while still feeling the high-octane energy of the capital city all around us.
-For the first 8 km we follow the path of the Cheonggyecheon Stream, a greenified urban waterway which cuts right through the city.
-We will then loop onto the Han River Bike Path, riding around 40 km along waterfront roads, parks, and promenades.
-Along the way we’ll see many local cycling enthusiasts enjoying rides of their own - Seoul is truly one of the most cycling friendly cities in the world!
-The further we press forward, however, the crowds thin out and Seoul’s skylane and urban sprawl begins to fade in the distance.
-Approaching the confluence of the Han and Bukhan River, it will be as if we have been transported to a different world.
-The final 20 km of the ride are north along a bike path following the course of the Bukhan River, surrounded by lush countryside and rolling hills.
-We spend the night near the city of Namyangju in Gyeonggi Province.
+Our first day of riding involves a striking visual shift from megacity to countryside.
+Starting from the heart of metropolitan Seoul, we ride on designated bike lanes, avoiding congestion while still feeling the high-octane energy of the capital city all around us.
+For the first 10 km, we follow the path of the Cheonggyecheon Stream, a greenified urban waterway which cuts right through the city.
+We then loop onto the Han River Bicycle Path and ride past waterfront parks and promenades.
+Along the way, we’ll see many local cycling enthusiasts enjoying rides of their own – Seoul is truly one of the most cycling-friendly cities in the world!
+The further we press forward, however, the crowds thin out and Seoul’s skyline and urban sprawl begin to fade in the distance.
+Approaching the confluence of the Han and Bukhan Rivers, it will be as if we have been transported to a different world.
+The final 30 km of the ride are north along a bike path following the course of the Bukhan River, surrounded by lush countryside and rolling hills.
+We spend the night in a small yet lively riverside town in Gapyeong County, a favorite getaway for Seoulites!

 The morning is set aside for an off-saddle exploration of Andong Hahoe Village, a treasure trove of Korean history and traditions dating back 600 years.
-Designated as a UNESCO World Heritage Site, the village displays the pre-modern, clan-based lifeways of rural Korea at the time of the Joseon Dynasty.
+Designated as a UNESCO World Heritage Site, the village displays the pre-modern, clan-based lifeways of rural Korea from the time of the Joseon Dynasty.
 We will wander the winding streets and peek into the well-preserved tile-roofed houses known as hanok.
-The village is also renowned for its expressive and colorful wooden masks which are used in performances of Korean folklore.
-After our ground-level exploration of the village, we'll hike up to the nearby Buyongdae Cliff, affording us a bird's-eye view of the picturesque Nakdong River and the sprawling countryside that stretches beyond.
-Spend the rest of the day at leisure - lunch and dinner are on your own today.
+The village is also renowned for its expressive and colourful wooden masks which are used in performances of Korean folklore.
+It is only a thirty-minute drive each way from Andong to the village, leaving you with plenty of time in the afternoon to relax or ramble around town.
+Andong has a laid-back vibe with a pedestrian-friendly core, hip cafes, cosy bars with craft beers, and plenty of restaurants.
+Lunch and dinner are not included today, giving you your pick of many options available in town.
+If you’re looking to loosen up your muscles, you could also head to a local bathhouse (called a jjimjilbang), but make sure to speak to your guide about the local etiquette beforehand!

 Disclaimer: The adventure cycling tours we operate often go beyond the beaten track, and the countries where we ride are not always predictable.
 Due to these reasons, it is occasionally necessary to reroute or update itineraries.
 Our guarantee is that we will not change a trip unless for safety or to improve it.
 Our listed hotels are always accurate at the time of writing, but should we have to change any hotel, it will always be for a similar or better one.